thruthesky/easy_packages/easy_url_preview/README.md

 - Display the preview data in a widget.
 - Save the preview data to local storage and reuse it.

+## Known issues

+- When this package is used in web, the preview data may not be loaded due to the CORS policy.
+It is recommended to use this package in mobile apps.

 ## UrlPreview widget

 - `text`: The text that contains the url.